dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (dcmOverwritePolicy)"
     "
+    .. _dcmRecordAttributeModification:

+    :ref:`Record Attribute Modification <dcmRecordAttributeModification>`",boolean,"Indicates if modifications of attributes of stored objects are recorded in Items of the Original Attributes Sequence.
+May be overwritten by configured values for particular Archive Network AE or Archive HL7 Application.

+    (dcmRecordAttributeModification)"
+    "
     .. _dcmAcceptMissingPatientID:

     :ref:`Accept Missing Patient ID <dcmAcceptMissingPatientID>`",string,"Indicates if objects without Patient IDs shall be accepted and if a Patient ID shall be created.
 May be overwritten by configured values for particular Archive Network AEs.
 Enumerated values: YES, NO or CREATE.